abinit/abinit/doc/mkdocs-tutorials/ffield.md

             berryopt11     -1
             rfdir11        1 1 1

+!!! warning

-_Important warning:_ you cannot use berryopt to +1 to initiate a finite field calculation.
+    You cannot use berryopt to +1 to initiate a finite field calculation.
     You must begin with berryopt -1.

 After that, there are different steps corresponding to various value of the electric field, thanks to [[efield]].
 For those steps, it is important to take